Promoted-Note-Network/nip/README.md

 ```

 ### CONVERSION
-This event is published when a `SELLER` completes the desired `ACTION`.
+This event is published when a `SELLER` 'consumes' the `PROMTED NOTE` for the desired number of seconds
 ```js
 {
   "kind": "?"